How many sushi rolls per person

 How Many Sushi Rolls to Order

-If you’re serving unique flavors or seafood, keep in mind that some sushi lovers may eat more than others.
+If you’re serving unique flavors or premium seafood, keep in mind that some sushi lovers may eat more than others.
 Additionally, if you’re having a buffet-style sushi party, you may need to order more rolls to accommodate guests who go back for seconds.

 Avoiding Leftovers